 Created by four alumni in 2011 with the support of ESSEC Business School, the ESSEC Foundation, placed under the auspices of the Foundation de France, supports the development of the School.
-The Foundation’s mission is to promote talents, support teaching excellence and the transformation of the Cergy Campus, and enhance the School’s international reputation - thus contributing to ESSEC’s long-term development.
+The Foundation’s mission is to promote talents, support teaching excellence, responsible entrepreneurship and the transformation of the Cergy Campus, and enhance the School’s international reputation - thus contributing to ESSEC’s long-term development.